Chevrolet Suburban: Sixth generation (1967)

 The sixth-generation Suburban debuted alongside the "Action-Line" generation of C/K trucks.
 Growing in size over its International Travelall rival, the Suburban moved from a 115-inch to a 127-inch wheelbase (shared by pickup trucks with 8-foot beds).
-In another change, a ¾-ton C-20 Suburban was introduced for the first time.
-Alongside the standard rear-wheel drive configuration, 4x4 K-10/K-20 models were also offered.
+In another change, a -ton C-20 Suburban was introduced for the first time.
+Alongside the standard rear-wheel-drive configuration, 4×4 K-10/K-20 models were also offered.

 In a configuration distinct to this generation, Action-Line Suburbans are configured with a single driver-side door and two passenger doors.
 For 1969, the Suburban was joined by the shorter K5 Blazer (GMC Jimmy), a two-door utility vehicle with a lift-off hardtop.

-The rear-wheel drive Suburban was also available as a panel truck for commercial purposes.
-Following the 1970 model year, the configuration was retired, with the model functionally replaced by the G-Series Chevrolet Van/GMC VanDura for 1971.
+The rear-wheel-drive Suburban was also available as a panel truck for commercial purposes.
+Following the 1970 model year, the configuration was retired, with the model functionally replaced by the G-Series Chevrolet Van/GMC Vandura for 1971.

 Through its production, the Action-Line Suburban shared a large amount of mechanical commonality with its pickup-truck counterpart, sharing the same powertrain offerings.
-A 250 cubic-inch inline-6 was standard, with a 292 cubic-inch inline-6 offered as an option.
-Small-block V8s initially were 283 and 327 V8s (later 307 and 350 V8s); a 396 (402) V8 served as a large-block V8 offering.
+A 250-cubic-inch inline-6 was standard, with a 292-cubic-inch inline-6 offered as an option.
+Small-block V8s initially were 283 and 327 V8s (later 307 and 350 V8s); a 396 (402) V8 served as a big-block V8 offering.
 GMC Suburbans were fitted with a 305 V6 as a standard engine until 1970.

 Sharing the styling revisions of Action-Line pickup trucks, the Suburban introduced front disc brakes for 1971.
 Automatic-transmission vehicles received an optional tilting steering column.
 For 1972, the optional rear-seat air conditioning was redesigned with a smaller housing (previously fitted with a housing that ran the full length of the roof).

 The Action-Line Suburban was produced alongside the rapid growth of the recreational vehicle market in the late 1960s.
 While only about 6,200 Suburbans were produced for 1967, by 1972, production had grown to approximately 27,000.
 Alongside the retirement of the panel truck configuration, this generation marked the final use of the GMC Carryall name.
-The 1972 Suburban was also the final version to use a coil-sprung rear axle, until the introduction of independent rear suspension nearly 50 years later on the current twelfth-generation T1Y Suburban (introduced for 2021).